Choosing Single-Flute and O-Flute End Mills for Plastics & Soft Materials

 Feature Single-Flute O-Flute Multi-Flute

-Chip Space Varies by design Excellent Limited
+Chip Space Varies by design (excellent in many cases) Excellent Limited

 Heat Control Good Best Poor